owncloud/ocis/docs/testing.md

 BEHAT_FILTER_TAGS='~@skipOnOcis&&~@skipOnLDAP&&@TestAlsoOnExternalUserBackend&&~@local_storage'
 ```

+Make sure to adjust the settings `TEST_SERVER_URL` and `OCIS_REVA_DATA_ROOT` according to your environment

+This will run all tests that can work with LDAP and are not skipped on OCIS

+To run a single test add `BEHAT_FEATURE=<feature file>`

 ### Notes
-- rerunning the tests requires wiping the users in the ldap server, otherwise the tests will fail when trying to populate the users
+- in a normal case the test-code cleans up users after the test-run, but if a test-run is interrupted (e.g. by CTRL+C) users might have been left on the LDAP server.
+In that case rerunning the tests requires wiping the users in the ldap server, otherwise the tests will fail when trying to populate the users.
-- users are created with usernames like `user0`, the default password is `123456`
+- the tests usually create users in the OU `TestUsers` with usernames specified in the feature file.
+If not defined in the feature file, most users have the password `123456`, defined by `regularUserPassword` in `behat.yml`, but other passwords are also used, see [`\FeatureContext::getPasswordForUser()`](https://github.com/owncloud/core/blob/master/tests/acceptance/features/bootstrap/FeatureContext.php#L386) for mapping and [`\FeatureContext::__construct`](https://github.com/owncloud/core/blob/master/tests/acceptance/features/bootstrap/FeatureContext.php#L1668) for the password definitions.